vibbits/training-material/topics/metagenomics/tutorials/Introduction/tutorial.md

   - "What tools are presented in this training?"

 objectives:
-  - "get an overview of general functions to manipulate variables"
-  - "get an overview of functions helpful for working on large data sets"
+  - "get an overview of tools LotuS pipeline and R package vegan"

-time_estimation: "5m"
+time_estimation: "15m"

 key_points:
   - "We presented the tools for the training and the data files"